seucoin/unKR/README.md

 It provides a refinement module process that can implement a variety of Uncertain Knowledge Graph Embedding(UKGE) models, including UKG data preprocessing(Sampler for negative sampling), model implementation base module, and model training, validation, and testing modules.
 These modules are widely used in different UKGE models, facilitating users to quickly construct their own models.

-There are nine different models available, divided according to whether they are small-sample models or not. unKR has validated the tool on three datasets with seven different evaluation metrics, and the details of the models will be discussed in the following sections.
+There are nine different models available, divided according to whether they are few-shot models or not. unKR has validated the tool on three datasets with seven different evaluation metrics, and the details of the models will be discussed in the following sections.

 unKR core development team will provide long-term technical support for the toolkit, and developers are welcome to discuss the work and initiate questions using `issue`.